-Radiotherapy is a method of treatment which uses ionizing radiation as a therapeutic solution to oncological diseases, which can also be indicated for certain benign pathological situations.
-X-rays are the most common type of radiation – similar to those used in x-ray scans – used to destroy or impede the growth of dangerous cells.
-During oncological treatment, the dosage amount is carefully calculated to ensure that the surrounding healthy cells are able to recover whilst the malignant cells are destroyed.
-Radiotherapy can also be used to reduce the tumorous volume or for symptomatic pain relief or haemorrhagic control.
+Radiotherapy is a form of treatment that uses ionizing radiation as a therapeutic solution in oncological diseases, and in some cases it may also be indicated in situations of benign pathology.
+The type of radiation most often used is the X-ray, the same as that used in x-rays but with greater energy – to destroy or prevent the growth of cells.
+For oncological treatments, the dose received is planned so that healthy cells recover from the changes caused by radiation at the same time that malignant cells are eliminated.
+Radiotherapy is also used to reduce tumor volume and for symptomatic pain relief or hemorrhagic control.

-We are equipped with the latest technology, which we are constantly updating.
-Most of our apparatus can emit two types of particles, photons and electrons, which are used in the treatment process.
+Equipped with the latest technology that is constantly updated.
+Most of these devices can produce two types of particles, photons and electrons, which are used in treatment sessions.

 Radiotherapy treatment can be considered as neoadjuvant, adjuvant, radical and palliative.
-Get to know the various techniques we administer: External Radiotherapy and Intracavitary / Interstitial / Intraluminal Radiotherapy.
+Learn about the various techniques used: External Radiotherapy and Intracavitary / Interstitial / Intraluminal Radiotherapy.

 Thursday July 7th, 2022

 Dr. Paulo S. Costa, Clinical Coordinator of Júlio Teixeira, SA, in an interview with the magazine VISÃO SAÚDE on June 1st, under the title “A ROBOT AGAINST CANCER”, explains some specificities and advantages for the patient, which CYBERKNIFE, unique equipment in...Continue ...